draperlaboratory/VmfExperimental/README.md

 Top-level directories are individual packages.
 Each package contains source code for one or more VMF modules along with associated data, tests, and documentation.

-Within each package we suggest the following directory hierarchy for source code:
+Within each package we suggest using the same directory hierarchy as is used in the main VaderModularFuzzer repository:
+* All source code is under `vmf/src/modules/`
-* Second-level directory identifies the platform(s) the modules will run on (linux, windows, common, etc.)
+* Next-level directory identifies the platform(s) the modules will run on (linux, windows, common, etc.)
-* Third-level directory identifies the specific module type
+* Lowest-level directory identifies the specific module type

 ```
 /